jupyter-book/jupyter-book/docs/upgrade.md

 ### Where did [feature X] from Jupyter Book 1 go?

-For information about specific features, see the [known limitations section above](#known-limitations) or browse [upgrade discussions](https://github.com/orgs/jupyter-book/discussions/categories/upgrading-jupyterbook).
+For information about specific features, see the [known limitations section above](#known-limitations) or browse existing [upgrade discussions](https://github.com/orgs/jupyter-book/discussions/categories/upgrading-jupyterbook).
+You might also find solutions in the [MyST Guide](https://mystmd.org/guide).
+If you don't see what you are looking for, make a post on the [upgrade discussions](https://github.com/orgs/jupyter-book/discussions/categories/upgrading-jupyterbook) or on [Discord](https://discord.mystmd.org).

+(section:sphinx-extension-migration)=
 ### How do I migrate my Sphinx extensions?

 Jupyter Book 2 uses MyST plugins instead of Sphinx extensions.
 Some common migrations: